vaultah/replicat/README.md

  - `add-key` -- creates a new key for the encrypted repository
  - `delete` -- deletes snapshots by their names
  - `clean` -- performs garbage collection
- - `upload` -- uploads files to the backend (no chunking, no encryption, keeping original names)
+ - `upload-objects` -- uploads objects to the backend (a low-level method)
+ - `download-objects` -- downloads objects from the backend (a low-level method)

 > ⚠️ **WARNING**: actions that read from or upload to the repository can safely be run
 > concurrently; however, there are presently no guards in place that would make it safe